Table of Contents

 2. Know your dogs and what they need

-When making your own homemade dog food, patience will be key.
+When making your homemade dog food, patience will be essential.
 However, sometimes other reasons out of your control could be a factor.

-If your pet fits into one of the below categories, you probably better off making sure you are either (a) buy the best quality commercial dog food kibble, or (b) you are properly cooking it all yourself.
+Suppose your pet fits into one of the below categories.
+In that case, you are probably better off making sure you are either (a) buying the best quality commercial dog food kibble or (b) you are correctly cooking it all yourself.

 3. Dog food cooking times and temperature

-By now you know that not cooking your homemade dog food properly can in fact hurt your pet (in some circumstances).
+By now, you know that not cooking your homemade dog food properly can hurt your pet (in some circumstances).

-Worst comes to worst, you’ll need to be more vigilant.
-Use a reliable cooking thermometer, and always insert the metal probe into the middle of the largest part of the dish.
+Worst comes to worst.
+You'll need to be more vigilant.
+Use a reliable cooking thermometer, and always insert the metal probe into the middle of the most significant part of the dish.